infinum/frontend-handbook/Code Quality/Tools.md

 Some notes:

+- it is important to run `tsc` on all files because changes in staged files can affect compilation of unmodified files
+- `tsc` is run on both the application `tsconfig` files and tests `tsconfig` files
+- `concurrently` speeds up things by running tsc checks in parallel
 - `prettier --write` is run separately for `.ts` and other files in order to prevent any possible race conditions before running TSLint (via `lint:ng`) and Prettier